 At Harri, we respect your privacy, and we understand the importance of the information you entrust to us.
 This Fair Processing Notice describes our practices concerning the information we collect from you when you visit our website and how we will use your personal data when you create profile on Harri.

-In order to create a profile and apply for jobs, we need your name, email address, phone number, your employment details, if you have them (employer, position, duties, dates) and education (institution, location, qualification, dates).
+In order to create a profile, we need your name, email address, phone number, your employment details, if you have them (employer, position, duties, dates) and education (institution, location, qualification, dates).
 We ask you to describe yourself in three words and to write a bit about yourself for your profile.
 We ask for your references, if you have any.
 You also have the option to upload your CV and a photograph of yourself.
 Providing this additional information is entirely voluntary but will greatly assist you in your job search.

 When you visit our website, we will record your computer's IP address, unique mobile device identifier, browser type, ISP or carrier name, and the URL of the last webpage you visited before visiting our website.
 This information gives us insights on how our users use our site and our services.
 We use this information to ensure that our service continues to appeal to our users and to monitor overall usage trends, metrics, page views, etc.